robipozzi/windfire-restaurants-ui/README.md

 You can refer to my article *https://bit.ly/3b13V9h* on Medium and to my other GitHub repository *https://github.com/robipozzi/windfire-raspberry.git* for instructions and code to setup Apache2 on Raspberry Pi.

-A file, named **ansible.cfg**, is provided to set basic configurations needed to run Ansible: the *deploy.sh* script sets ANSIBLE_CONFIG environment variable pointing to this file; the basic configuration you should have is something like this:
+A file, named **ansible.cfg**, is provided to set basic configurations needed to run Ansible: the **deploy.sh** script sets ANSIBLE_CONFIG environment variable pointing to this file; the basic configuration you should have is something like this:

 ![](images/ansible-config.png)
 where:

-* *private_key_file* points to the SSH private key used by Ansible to connect and launch tasks on the target infrastructure;
+* *inventory* defines where Ansible will look for the inventory file, which is used by Ansible to know which servers to connect and manage;
-* *inventory* defines where Ansible will look for the inventory file, which is used by Ansible to know which servers to connect and manage.
+* *private_key_file* points to the SSH private key used by Ansible to connect and launch tasks on the target infrastructure.

 Change the parameters according to your environment.